 The Letná stadium, with a capacity of more than 19,000 spectators, is the home turf of the football premier league club AC Sparta Prague and a venue for Czech national football team matches.

 U Slavie 2a, Prague 10 – Vršovice; www.edenarena.cz

 This representative football stadium in Prague’s Vršovice is the home base of the Men’s A team of Slavia Prague and also a venue for some Czech national football team matches.
 The stadium capacity is 20,800.
 Synot Tip Arena is part of the Eden multifunctional complex, comprising of several training pitches with grass and artificial turf, an athletics stadium, a rugby pitch, a swimming pool, field hockey and handball pitch, and several sports halls.

 Na Julisce 28, Prague 6 – Dejvice; www.fkdukla.cz

 This Prague football and athletic Stadium (Juliska) is the home base of FK Dukla Prague football club.
-Thanks to the tribune being set in a hillside, you can enjoy watching not only the whole pitch but also a panoramic view of Prague.
+Thanks to the tribune being set on a hillside, you can enjoy watching the whole pitch and a panoramic view of Prague.
 The stadium capacity is 8,150 seats, and it belongs to the Czech Army.

 Vršovická 31, Prague 10 – Vršovice; www.bohemians.cz